-Permissions to read and write data for entities in a particular Entity Group are granted to the User Group level.
+Permissions to read and write data for entities in a particular entity group are granted at the User Group level.

-To read data for an entity, the user must have an
+To read data for an entity, the user must have the

-read permission to an Entity Group containing the
+read permission to the entity group containing the target entity.

-To write data for an entity the user must have an
+To insert or modify data for an entity, the user must have the

 All Entities Permissions

-In addition to specific Entity Group permissions, user groups can be granted a special
+As an alternative to specific entity group permissions, user groups can be granted the